VegaDeftwing/OpGuidesHugoSrc/content/Phil/idealabs.md

 We can never fully making mistakes.
 Some bad ideas will get though, and propagate enough to become diseased.
 Some good ideas will be squashed early.
 We should try our best though.
 This means encouraging people with new ideas to test them out while also helping people recognize what may make an idea dangerous - while avoiding falling into patterns that lead to not questioning our own beliefs and without going off the deep end and questioning everything that keeps society moving.

 Balance skepticism with openness.

+---

+## Religion?

+I very intentionally didn't bring religion into any of this, because I am aware of my own biases.
+That said, I think some may find the series "[Philosophical Failures of Christian Apologetics (AntiCitizenX, YouTube)](https://www.youtube.com/watch?v=lroKN5gdm08&list=PL3IOkNR8_9gpQa5teO1xQANB-3MiY17uk) interesting.
+I think it makes some interesting points and may even be interesting for readers that are currently on the fence about religion.
+I want to be clear, I don't see *any* religion as a "diseased idea" as I put it above; however, I do see many of the things that many religions preach as such.
+I think having belief in a higher power is fine, especially since mortality is scary and it can help.
+What I don't think is fine is claiming that higher power justifies ignoring scientific studies or hating a group of people because of a bullshit excuse provided by (or grossly grafted onto) that belief system.
+Your religion (or lack of) doesn't give you a right to be a dick or be ignorant.